Catching Up with New York's Aging Population

 Each day, 10,000 Americans turn 65 years old.
 Mirroring national demographics, New York City’s senior population is growing larger, living longer, and getting poorer.
 Several factors, including a lack of affordable housing and rising costs of necessities like health care, are causing older adults to age into poverty and oftentimes homelessness.

 Safe, affordable, supportive housing can help combat these issues.
 Recognizing this critical need to house aging New Yorkers, we have two supportive housing residences that specialize in care for older adults — East 12th Street SRO in Manhattan and Harborview Senior Apartments in Jersey City.
+A third residence is under construction in the Bronx.

 In addition to providing case management and referrals to community services, our residences are uniquely positioned to ensure that residents remain engaged and not isolated, which has been shown to improve the well-being of senior citizens, especially in urban areas.
 East 12th Street SRO shares its building with a senior center that houses an auditorium, art studios, and a cafeteria offering breakfast, lunch, and dinner to local seniors.
 Our clients are encouraged to utilize these services and interact with their neighbors, who represent a diverse, multi-ethnic cross-section of the city.